-Welcome to our third buyer guide!
-This time we’ll look at two handhelds on the market, the 475 from Emerson and the YHC5150X from Yokogawa.
-Let’s check out the features of each device individually, then put them face-to-face so you can decide which one suits you better.
+This comparison looks at two popular handheld HART communicators on the market: the 475 from Emerson and the YHC5150X from Yokogawa.
+Let’s check out the features of each device individually, then put them face-to-face for a verdict.

 When we talk about handhelds, Yokogawa doesn’t come to mind right off the bat.
 However, this crew does have a HART communicator for you.
 But only HART, nothing else.
 This could hurt a field service company.
 Other brands offer FOUNDATION Fieldbus (FF) and HART in one handheld.